invisibleXML/ixml/misc/pragmas.md

 have only one child.

-### Tokenization annotation and alternative formulations.
+### Tokenization annotation and alternative formulations

 We can use pragmas to annotate nonterminals in an ixml grammar to indicate that they define a regular language and can be safely